Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to put up more than 59.5 points in four of 10 games this season.
+- Notre Dame and its opponents have gone over the current 58.5-point total in four of 10 games (40%) this season.

-- The average total in Fighting Irish games this season is 54.3, 5.2 points fewer than Saturday's over/under of 59.5 .
+- The Fighting Irish and their opponents score an average of 54.3 points per game, 4.2 fewer than Saturday's total.

-- In 2021, games involving the Yellow Jackets have averaged a total of 58.5 points, 1.0 fewer than this game's set over/under.
+- In 2021, games involving the Yellow Jackets have averaged a total of 58.5 points, equal to the set over/under for this game.

 Notre Dame Stats and Trends